International Exports

 Overview

 Sales to customers in other states and countries provide valuable opportunities for Maine businesses.
-According to one estimate, exports account for about 1.6% of Maine businesses’ total sales (below the national rate of 3.4%).
-Sales made within Maine to international customers, such as those to foreign tourists and students, provide equivalent injections into the state’s economy, but are not tracked.
+According to one estimate, international exports account for about 2.0% of Maine businesses’ total sales (below the national rate of 3.9%).
+Sales made within Maine to international customers, such as those to foreign tourists and students, also provide injections into the state’s economy, but are not tracked.

 Fig. A